epfl-ada/ada-2024-project-5pack/data_story/index.md

 The next community is **Computer Science 🤖** with only 124 articles.

 ### Game Data
 The Wikispeedia dataset contains games of Wikispeedia.
 In this game, a player is given a pair of two articles present on the website, and his goal is to go from the first to the second article by taking hyperlinks on Wikispeedia.
+The dataset contains paths taken by the players for different games and players and their overall time.

 **Example** Joining *Yarralumla* to *Abraham Lincoln*\
 Done in 56 seconds as follows